Fabxx/XBMC360/README.md

 If using under wine, instead of `C:\` you have to write the index disc as: `Z\\\\`, then each separator must have a double slash, example:

 `Z:\\\\media\\username\\mydisc\\XBMC\\MC360\\media\\\\bkgd_frames`

+# Controller Support

+Controllers need to be manually mapped.
+Sources to do this are under `XBMC/system/keymaps`

+it provides documentation on how to map controllers.
+If you want to provide xml that map controllers feel free to submit one.